ming024/FastSpeech2/README.md

 ```
 tensorboard --logdir log/hp.dataset/
 ```
 to serve the TensorBoard on your localhost.
-Here is an example training the model on LJSpeech for 750k steps.
+Here is an example training the model on LJSpeech for 400k steps.

 ![](./tensorboard.png)

-There is a great gap between the training and validation mel loss since we does not use ground-truth enery and pitch labels when evaluating the model on the validation set.

 # Notes

 ## Implementation Issues

 There are several differences between my implementation and the paper.
 - The paper includes punctuations in the transcripts.
 However, MFA discards puntuations by default and I haven't found a way to solve it.
+During inference, I replace all puntuations with the ``sp`` (short-pause) phone labels.
 - Following [xcmyz's implementation](https://github.com/xcmyz/FastSpeech), I use an additional Tacotron-2-styled postnet after the FastSpeech decoder, which is not used in the original paper.
 - The [transformer paper](https://arxiv.org/abs/1706.03762) suggests to use dropout after the input and positional embedding.
-I haven't try it yet.
+I find that this trick does not make any observable difference so I do not use dropout for potitional embedding.
 - The paper suggest to use L1 loss for mel loss and L2 loss for variance predictor losses.
 But I find it easier to train the model with L2 mel loss and L1 variance adaptor losses, for unknown reason.
-- The paper suggests that the duration is predicted in logrithmic domain, while in my implementation the duration prediction and loss is computed in linear domain.
-- I use gradient clipping and weigth decay in the training.
+- I use gradient clipping in the training.

+Some tips for training this model.
+- You can set the ``hp.acc_steps`` paremeter if you wish to train with a large batchsize on a GPU with limited memory.
+- In my experience, carefully masking out the padded parts in loss computation and in model forward parts can largely improve the performance.

+Please inform me if you find any mistake in this repo, or any useful tip to train the FastSpeech2 model.

 ## TODO
 - Try difference weights for the loss terms.
 - Evaluate the quality of the synthesized audio over the validation set.
-- Find the difference between the F0 & energy predicted by the variance predictors and the F0 & energy of the synthesized utterance measured by PyWorld Vocoder.
+- Multi-speaker or transfer learning experiment.
 - Implement FastSpeech 2s.

 # References